botify-hq/developers-docs/api_docs/markdowns/api/analysis/list-analyses.md

 ```

 ## Example of response
 The response contains the list of analyses which belongs to the project.
-For each analysis, several information are given including analysis slug, launch and finished date, related user, list of enabled **features** and their options, crawl configuration.
+For each analysis, information is given, including analysis slug, launch and finished date, related user, list of enabled **features** and their options, crawl configuration.

 ```JSON
 {